Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Results

 \subsubsection{Confusion Due to Unexpected Actions}

 The second form of confusion was caused by copilot's actions whose intent was not clear to the pilot.
 This problem was particularly common in partial automation, since the software copilot adopts advanced game tactics based on frequent jumps to move more quickly and to change direction rapidly (Section~\ref{sssec:gameplay_interventions-synergizing}).
 An example is shown in Fig.~\ref{fig:gameplay-confusion}.
 This kind of confusion can be mapped onto the \quots{No-Rule} mental model error defined by Cimolino et al.~\cite{cimolino2023automation}.
 As a consequence, sometimes \ParticipantFour{} stopped playing completely for a while, a behavior that Cimolino et al. call \quots{Contemplation}.
+To mitigate this issue, in the final interviews, participants proposed to use feedback cues to clarify the copilot's actions (\ParticipantSeven{}, \ParticipantNine{}, \ParticipantFifteen{}).
+For example, \ParticipantNine{} proposed implementing on-screen indicators, such as directional arrows, to signal in advance when the copilot is about to intervene.
+Instead, \ParticipantFifteen{} imagined receiving proactive feedback from the copilot in natural language.
+The participant did not deem such feedback essential for gameplay, but expected it to significantly enhance comprehension of the copilot's intentions.